Easy Peach Coffee Cake is the perfect dessert! Fresh or frozen peaches in a delightfully moist and flavorful coffee cake, fit for any occasion.

 - In a bowl combine peaches, sugar, and salt.

-- Leave the bowl of peaches on your counter, at room temperature, until peaches release their juice, around 30 minutes.
+- Leave the bowl of peaches to rest on your counter, at room temperature, until peaches release their juice, around 30 minutes.

 - Place a strainer or colander on top of a bowl and dump your peaches, and all juice, into the strainer.
 Give the peaches some time to drain and reserve 2 tablespoons of the juice for the cake you are going to make.

 - In a large bowl combine flour, sugar, cinnamon, and salt.

 - Add melted butter until clumps form and then set aside.

 - Prepare and grease, with cooking spray or butter, a 9 inch spring form pan.